Eli017/binary-calculator-team9/README.md

 # Meeting Details
 - Conversed frequently via Slack.
-- Had one formal meeting 9/10/2020 @7:00 PM Eastern Standard Time.
+- Had formal meeting 9/10/2020 @7:00 PM Eastern Standard Time.
   - All members were in attendance.
   - Discussed updated gitFlow requirements.
   - Assigned final tasking to complete the project in a timely fashion.
   - Discussed availability of all team members on the final day prior to submission.
+- Had formal meeting 9/11/2020 @11:00 PM Eastern Standard Time.
+  -All members were in attendance.
+  -Discussed final submission.
+  -Fixed a few major bugs.